 - Weaknesses: This refers to the internal characteristics of the organization that put it at a disadvantage compared to its competitors.
 This category could include things such as vacant staff positions, a lack of name recognition, or limited resources.

 Knowing what’s actively working to help you and what’s working against you will help you craft a holistic nonprofit marketing plan.
 After completing your analysis, create an action plan based on what you discovered in your audit.
 What’s working?
 What could be improved?
 Where are the gaps?
-What’s your unique value proposition that competitors can’t bring to the table?
+What’s your unique value proposition that other organizations can’t bring to the table?

 In many cases, your internal marketing team can successfully conduct a marketing audit.
-If this is your first time or you don’t have an established team yet, then consider working with a professional marketing consultant.
+If this is your first time or you don’t have an established team yet, consider working with a professional marketing consultant.

 2. Establish SMART Goals for Your Nonprofit Marketing.